Thank you!

 With an abundance of knowledge and techniques which have been passed down through the generations, we're "making-do-and-mending" with what's readily available, for an efficient, sustainable and resourceful home.

-Letters and diary entries
+Our letters and diary entries